 If there’s one thing I’ve learned from his older sister, it’s to choose my battles wisely, especially when they involve wardrobe selection.
 My mantra has always been, If it’s modest and weather-appropriate, it’s not worth the battle.
 So, I bit my tongue.

 Still, there was no hiding my disappointment from my husband.

 “Have you seen what your son is wearing?” (yes, his son)

 “I’m on it,” was his response, and he quickly exited the room to track down “his” son.
 He swept our little guy back upstairs, and I heard glimpses of great wisdom being imparted…

 “You want to look nice for Mommy when she comes to your school, right?”

-Your heart just melted a little bit, didn't it?
-I know mine did.
+Your heart just melted a little bit, didn’t it?
+Mine sure did.

-My husband had recognized something that I, in my disappointment, had missed: a teachable moment.
-I think he was trying to teach our son about manhood and how a man treats a lady (and he did).
-But I think the greater lesson was about love itself.
+My husband recognized something that in my disappointment I had missed: a teachable moment.
+He was teaching our son about manhood and how a man treats a lady, but the greater lesson was about love itself.